mjalleda/Java/Javaassignment/src/Assign7_Threads/A_README.md

 | ------------- |-------------|
 |1: All thread share same memory. |1.:Each process have thier own memory, they dont share memory most of the time|
 |2: They use low CPU usage |2.They use high CPU usage |

+**13: Deamon threads: **
+- Deamon threads run in the background.
+When you create deamon thread, after implementing it, you have to start it.
+- Most used deamon threads are used for garbage collectors and for security.

+**Garbage collectors:** For cleaning memory all the time, applications run  garbage collectors threads all the time.
+For security purpose: If stopping attackers on web-based application, on background programmers run all threads to find if anybody is attacking.

+**14: Deamon deadlock:**
+MutualTheadDeadlock: For ex: ThreadA has lock for ObjectA & threadB also have lock for ObjectA.
+Both holds lock but wait for another to release, but both don’t release.
+So deadlock happens.

+**15: ThreadGroup:**
+We can have multiple threads into one group.

+**16: Thread wait, notify & notifyall.**
+Threads communicates to each other with wait, notify & notifyall.
+1: Wait: One thread notifies other threads that it is waiting for lock.
+2: notify: One thread notifies/tells one other thread that lock is released.
+3: notifyall:  One thread notifies/tells all other threads that lock is released.
+Example with threadA and threadB.: If threadA holds lock and thread waiting for the same lock.
+Then
+- ThreadB tells threadA that it is waiting for the lock
+- After execution, threadA notifies thread that lock is released.
+- After execution, threadA can tell all other threads (which are waiting for the same lock) that lock is released.
+A question arises here: Lets say you have 10 threads, one holds lock and all other are waiting for the lock, when lock gets released which one gets the lock out of remaining nine.
+Basically, when multiple threads wait for the same lock, thread scheduler (manager) puts in the queue in priority, so no two threads get same priority.
+So when lock released, the next priority thread gets the lock.